ankitacoder3/ANKITACODER3/README.md

 ### I am an Artificial Intelligence - Machine Learning enthusiast.
 ### I have worked on several projects in the field of AI-ML.
 During my last few semesters, me and my team built various AI-ML models, like movie recommendation model, telecom churn prediction model, etc.
 ### I have also had the opportunity to work on cutting-edge technologies in AI-ML in the various internships.
 In one of the internships, I built an AI-ML model that will give the logic of the energy production experiments, they were working on, and hence help them in producing excess energy.
 In another internship, I built an AI-ML model, using Convolution Neural Networks (for image detection and classification).
 ### I aim to use the knowledge I have learnt, in various projects and applications that I shall work on, to benifit the organization and society.
+### Apart from AI-ML I have also worked on various other projects, which involve using the following technologies: Web Development (MERN full stack), Databases (MongoDB, MySQL), IOT (Arduino), etc.
+### 📫 LinkedIn : www.linkedin.com/in/ankita-sahoo-20bb39224
 <!--
 **ankitacoder3/ANKITACODER3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.